Probrand asks buyers and suppliers what they really think of the buying and selling experience

 In trying to find a solution to these challenges, the consumer market has developed online marketplaces such as eBay, Etsy and Airbnb.
 These platforms are providing buyers with greater choice and better visibility when it comes to availability and costs.
 Buyers can also connect and communicate with suppliers easily.
 These marketplaces have grown to such an extent in recent years that 30 million people in the UK are now using them.

 It’s logical that the B2B sector should follow suit.
 Analyst Frost & Sullivan certainly thinks so.
-It anticipates that B2B online marketplaces will be worth $6.7 trillion by 2020 – a prediction that puts them on course to eventually outpace the B2C sector.
+It anticipates the rise of B2B online marketplaces will be worth $6.7 trillion by 2020 – a prediction that puts them on course to eventually outpace the B2C sector.

 The ideal solution for the B2B IT sector would be to supplement these online marketplaces with independent advisers that can offer added value to buyers in the fast-moving IT sector.
 In such environments, suppliers can update data in real time and buyers can have full visibility over the market – while still being able to access support from experts when a complex decision is required.